CAVEconnectome/terraform-google-cave/README.md

 If you are migrating from CAVEdeployment-style legacy templates, we provide a cookiecutter template to scaffold a Terragrunt environment repo and helpers to import existing "infrastructure" resources into Terraform/Terragrunt state.
 See `cookiecutter_templates/terragrunt-env/` and the QUICKSTART for details.

+## Migration from CAVEdeployment
+If you already have a deployment that used CAVEdeployment to get existing resources properly mapped into terraform that were created outside of it you need to import them from the environment folder.

+We have made two scripts to assist with this process.
+To use them navigate to your infrastrucutre directories ({{deployment_description}}/{{static}}), and then run ../scripts/import

 ### todo
 1. for global figure out oauth secret integration with terragrutn or add to manual step before going to helm